 Another discipline strategy for kids with ADHD (or any child) is to teach them the skills they need to succeed before they have a problem.

-"For example, one expectation might be to play appropriately with his sister," says pediatrician Mark Bertin, MD, author of
+"For example, one expectation might be to play appropriately with his sister," says pediatrician Mark Bertin, MD, author of The Family ADHD Solution.

 "It's probably not realistic to set that expectation for an entire day," Bertin says.
 "If they mess up in the morning, you've lost the whole day."

 Instead, break the day up into thirds and give points for good behavior in the morning, the afternoon, and the evening.
 Once they’ve earned points, you can’t take them away.
 Some kids also need more frequent rewards.
 They may lose interest if they have to wait a week to earn one.
 Rewards can include praise from a parent or doing something special.